jsrivaya/CarND-Behavioral-Cloning-P3/writeup.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+I used also al cameras available for the training.
+As suggested in the lesson using left and right camera to apply an extra turn correction.

 ###Model Architecture and Training Strategy